-privately to keep the Greenville Woman's College open through the Civil War.
-Clark Murphy is described elsewhere in this report, but is appropriate for the central dorm of the Lakeside Housing suite that symbolizes the Greenville Woman's College.
-It will be the first building on campus named for an African-American person, and is additionally important as an honor to all those who labored, both in slavery and free, for the university without fair pay or accolade.
+she believed women should have to function equally in society.
+Similarly, Charles was the only early Furman professor (and interim president) not to hold persons in slavery, and he donated privately to keep the Greenville Woman's College open through the Civil War.
+Clark Murphy is described elsewhere in this report, but using his name is appropriate for the central dorm of the Lakeside Housing suite that symbolizes the Greenville Woman's College.
+It will be the first building on campus named for an African-American person and is additionally important as an honor to all those who labored, both in slavery and free, for the university without fair pay or accolade.